General Hours & Location

 Weeks typically operates two auction "trucks" on auction day in Ocala.
 Our auction trucks are mobile auctioneer platforms containing everything needed for our auctioneers to operate a professional auction virtually anywhere in the US.

-Typically, after morning announcements, Weeks will first run through the smaller "garage sale" items and then split up into two simultaneous auctions at approx 9:30: Truck 1 on lawn equipment and Truck 2 on the salvage row, etc.
+Typically, after morning announcements, Weeks will first run through the smaller "garage sale" items and then split up into two simultaneous auctions at approx 9:30.

 Auction items sales order is subject to change and varies depending on what type of items we are selling so, stop by our Ocala yard or call a day or two before a monthly auction for more information on the schedule and items available.